ontop/ontop-website/tutorial/materialization/materialization.md

 2.  ### Deploy a VKG and fetch its content from the graph database

-    For this second solution, we make use of the concept of KG virtualization, which you can learn more about in this [article](../what-is-a-virtual-knowledge-graph/).
+    For the second solution, we make use of the concept of KG virtualization.

-    This approach is a more direct solution.

     We deploy the KG as a virtual KG first and then query it from the graph database.
 In this way, you can retrieve the triples and store them locally in the graph database.

     Triples are directly streamed to the graph database: no intermediate file storage is involved, making this solution more direct than the previous one.

-    Going back to our example, instead of using the _ontop-materialize_ CLI command, let’s deploy the KG as a virtual KG using the _ontop-endpoint_ command:
+    let’s deploy the KG as a virtual KG using the _ontop-endpoint_ command:

         _./ontop endpoint -m mapping.ttl -p credentials.properties_

     Now Ontop is deployed as a [SPARQL endpoint](../glossary/#sparql_endpoint) available at [http://localhost:8080/sparql](http://localhost:8080/sparql).